JakeWaffle/LurkClient/README.md

 gradle clean jar
 ```

-Then a jar including all of its depencencies should be placed within build/libs/ in the project.
+Then a jar including all of its dependencies should be placed within build/libs/ in the project.
 The manifest
 attribute for the main class is already set, so run the jar with the following command:
 ```
 java -jar LurkClient-1.0.jar